FogSecurity/aws-data-perimeter-iam/README.md

 ## Ransomware Prevention

-This folder contains references for preventing ransomware.
+Within this repository, we have created references to help prevent ransomware.
 These controls will focus on ransomware targeting Amazon S3 and KMS.

 See [ransomware protection in this repository](ransomware_protection.md) for more information and [our accompanying blog here.](https://www.fogsecurity.io/blog/the-complete-guide-to-ransomware-protection-in-s3-and-kms)